Skip to main content

 • Social media contacts, and more

-Consistently Checking Canvas and Chatter
+Consistently Checking Canvas and Email

 • CANVAS is an online program that Cornell classes use to deliver content.
-Students will create and add to their e-portfolio in Canvas